 Currently my private practice as a counselling psychologist consists of

-psychological therapy to those who have been in motor-vehicle and
+providing psychological therapy to those who have been in motor-vehicle

-work-related accidents.
-There is a wide range of presenting problems among
+to what is called rehabilitation psychology.
+There is a wide range of

 Clients come to my primary office at 2

-I am fortunate to have Debbie Murray as my office manager at my Toronto location, and
+subway line.
+I am fortunate to have Debbie Murray as my office manager at this location, and

 our assistant, Lia Dancyian, to handle the record keeping, billing, accounts,